pha5echange/eng-tools/README.md

 12) 'eng_nodesets' converts the genres to set()s containing 'artists' as elements.
 It then finds all intersections based upon shared artists.
 The output file from this ('data/wuGraph_data.txt') is a weighted undirected edgelist for use by...

-13) 'eng_network_wd' processes and renders a network, and outputs, among other things, nodelists, edgelists, GEXF files, Laplacian Spectra, and other analyses and results.
+13) 'eng_network_wd' processes and renders networks for all `first_clusters' genres, and outputs, among other things, nodelists, edgelists, GEXF files, Laplacian Spectra, and other analyses and results.
 Network layout parameters can be edited in 'config/config_nw.txt'.

 14) Run 'shm.py' to calculate the Simple Hybridity Metric (SHM) for all graphs (based upon the presence of 'gexf/OMEGAYEAR.gexf' files). 'shm.py' also outputs 'data/shm_plot.txt'.